Subscriptions to CMI Limited for 2018/19

 Self-administered pension schemes (SAPS) mortality

-- CMI Working Paper 95 was published in February 2017.
-The working paper presents an analysis of the mortality experience of data received by 30 June 2016, covering the period 2009 to 2016.
+- Working Paper 104 was published in January 2018.
+The working paper presents an analysis of the mortality experience of data received by 30 June 2017, covering the period 2009 to 2016.
 The Committee intends to use this dataset as the dataset underlying the “S3” Series tables.
-You must be an Authorised User to access this paper, although an executive summary is available to all.
+You must be an Authorised User to access this paper, although an Executive Summary is available to all.

 - Working Paper 86 was published in November 2015.
 This paper presents an investigation into the mortality experience by industry classification of pensioners of self-administered pension schemes covering the period 2006 to 2013.You must be an Authorised User to access this paper.

 High Age Mortality

 - CMI Working Paper 85 was published in October 2015.
 The Working Paper presents the initial findings of the High Age Mortality Working Party.
 The Working Party was established to investigate issues relating to the estimation of mortality at very high ages.
 Alongside the report, the CMI is also releasing a reading list for users who would like to read more around this issue.
 The paper and reading list are publicly available.

 - The CMI has produced a set of unisex rates that are intended for:

-- actuaries undertaking Transfer Value Analysis in accordance with COBS 19.1 of the FSA Sourcebook
+- actuaries undertaking Transfer Value Analysis in accordance with COBS 19.1 of the FCA Sourcebook

-- actuaries preparing projections for Key Features Illustrations in accordance with COBS 13 Annex 2 of the FSA Sourcebook, and
+- actuaries preparing projections for Key Features Illustrations in accordance with COBS 13 Annex 2 of the FCA Sourcebook, and

 - actuaries producing Statutory Money Purchase Illustrations in accordance with the FRC's Actuarial Standards Technical Memorandum TM1.